Relintai/pandemonium_engine_docs/engine_development/compiling/compiling_for_windows.md

 ![](img/wintemplates.png)

-You don't need to copy them in this case, just reference the resulting files in the `bin\` directory of your Godot source folder, so the next time you build, you will automatically have the custom templates referenced.
+You don't need to copy them in this case, just reference the resulting files in the `bin\` directory of your Pandemonium source folder, so the next time you build, you will automatically have the custom templates referenced.